Court Registry Officer

 Fewer vacancies due to less turnover and declining job numbers

-About 500 people work as court registry officers in New Zealand, but this number is expected to decline slowly over the next five years to 2022.
-This is because courts are modernising and computers are taking over many administrative tasks.
+The number of people working as court registry officers in New Zealand is expected to decline slowly because courts are modernising and computers are taking over many administrative tasks.

 In addition, court registry officers are staying in the job for longer, which means fewer vacancies.